Examples Of Organizing Various Group Social Plans

 Below a meeting to grab dinner turns out to be hard to plan because everyone is tied up with their jobs, but the same core difficulties could just as easily appear if the example was, say, about a bunch of parents trying to arrange a house party, but they're all too busy with their young children.

 Planner has been really busy with work for the past few months.
 So have her old university friends, and they haven't hung out together in about two months.
 When they were in college they used to see each other all the time and spent most weekends together.
 She still talks to or runs into them one-on-one fairly often, and the last few times she's done so there's been talk of everyone getting together one night after work to catch up.
-Planner figures someone may as well take a shot at organizing something and creates a Facebook event and invites her five friends.
+Planner figures someone may as well take a shot at organizing something and creates an online thread for an event and invites her five friends.
 The event has a tentative date and time of an upcoming Thursday from 7pm to 10pm, but no venue.
 The description is: